 (2L, 4LB) Develop documents for architectural presentations and graphics using sketching, various CAD techniques, and building information modeling.

-Prerequisites: ENTK 1510 and ENTK 1710, or permission of the instructor.
+Prerequisites: ENTK 1510and ENTK 1710, or permission of the instructor.

-ENTK 1750 - Commercial Architectural Drafting (4CR) (2L, 4LB) Design, planning, and construction documents of existing and new commercial buildings.
+ENTK 1750 - Commercial Architectural Drafting (4CR)

+(2L, 4LB) Design, planning, and construction documents of existing and new commercial buildings.
 Topics include construction methods and materials, drawing conventions, the AIA drawing standards, the National CAD Standards, the Uniform Drawing System, and the International Building Code.
+Prerequisites: ENTK 1510, or permission of the instructor.

-ENTK 2510 - CAD-3D Modeling (4CR) (2L, 4LB) An introductory course in 3-D solid modeling.
+ENTK 2510 - CAD-3D Modeling (4CR)

+(2L, 4LB) An introductory course in 3-D solid modeling.
 The student will learn basic part and assembly modeling techniques with an emphasis on design intent.
 Standard 3 view part prints including section, detail and exploded views will be created.

 Prerequisites: ENTK 1510, or permission of the instructor.

-ENTK 2525 - Design and Manufacturing Methods I (4CR) (2L, 4LB) A course emphasizing solid modeling and manufacturing techniques involved with various CNC equipment and the impacts of CAD on design and production.
+ENTK 2525 - Design and Manufacturing Methods I (4CR)

+(2L, 4LB) A course emphasizing solid modeling and manufacturing techniques involved with various CNC equipment and the impacts of CAD on design and production.
 Manufacturing techniques utilizing CNC plasma, CNC router, laser engraver, machining/turning center and 3D printer will be covered in this course.
-Concurrently: ENTK 2510 or instructor approval.
+Prerequisites: ENTK 1510 or ENTK 2510 or Instructor Approval.
+Cross-listed: MANF 2525

-ENTK 2530 - Design and Manufacturing Methods II (4CR) (2L, 4LB) This course is a continuation of Design and Manufacturing Methods I. This course will emphasize solid modeling and manufacturing techniques involved with various CNC equipment and the impacts of CAD on design and production.
+ENTK 2530 - Design and Manufacturing Methods II (4CR)

+(2L, 4LB) This course is a continuation of Design and Manufacturing Methods I. This course will emphasize solid modeling and manufacturing techniques involved with various CNC equipment and the impacts of CAD on design and production.

 Manufacturing techniques utilizing CNC plasma, CNC router, laser engraver, machining/turning center and 3D printer will be covered in this course.